Daily Hair Care – Protect & Preserve Your Hair

 Iron

-Essential for delivering oxygen to hair follicles.
-Especially important for women with heavy menstrual periods, vegetarians, or anyone with low ferritin (stored iron).
-Levels below 30 ng/mL are often linked to increased hair shedding.
+• Who may need it: Women with heavy periods, vegetarians/vegans, or anyone with low ferritin (stored iron).
+Levels below 30-50 ng/mL are often linked to hair loss.

 Zinc